 So why bother to repair at all?
 Well a new bellows would probably cost £500 depending on the model.
-I say 'probably' because you'd be hard-pressed to get one at any price, as Jaeger and their Agents won't sell them to you.
+I say 'probably' because you'd be hard-pressed to get one at any price, as Jaeger won't sell them to you.
 And they will terminate their contract with an Agent if they think the Agent is selling you one.
 Some bellows may not even be available at all for the older calibres.
 Used bellows from scrapped clocks come up from time to time but if you're thinking of buying one, you MUST first check that it is the correct one for your clock's calibre and that it has not already part-collapsed (Image 4) or been filled with air instead.
-Expect to pay a hefty price though; one American Atmos repairer recently offered me a repaired one for USD450 trade, "to help me out".
-Once you factor in Import Duty and VAT, that's almost £500!
-It came with no guarantee whatsoever so I declined for this reason.
+Expect to pay a hefty price, too; one American Atmos repairer recently offered me a repaired one for USD450 trade, "to help me out".
+Once you factor in Import Duty and VAT, that's almost £500! and it came with no guarantee whatsoever so I declined.
 Image 5 shows a solder-repair to the steel part of another bellows; it's not pretty (and it's NOT one of mine) - it failed after a refill as it could not take the pressure.
 So a money back guarantee when you're spending that much is essential.

 This does not include any repairs so first your bellows need to pass a 48 hour pressurised leakage test.
 If a leak is revealed, and I think it might be repairable, I will tell you the additional cost before proceeding.
 At the moment a repair will be carried out only if the existing solder joint fails as trying to fill fractures in the stainless steel with solder is unreliable.
-Our new treatment process is still under trial so until we perfect it, we cannot guarantee to be able to repair every bellows.
-So if there is a leak that cannot be fixed, the empty bellows will be returned for just the postage cost plus £10 for testing unless you're happy to donate it to the solderless trials.
+Our new solderlessprocedure is still under trial so until we perfect it, we cannot guarantee to be able to repair every bellows.
+Hence, if there is a leak that cannot be fixed, the empty bellows will be returned for just the postage cost plus £10 for testing unless you're happy to donate it to the solderless trials.